hello-robot/stretch_tutorials/gazebo_basics.md

 ![image](images/stretch_gazebo_empty_world.png)

 ### Custom World Simulation
 With a modification of the gazebo launch file, you can spawn the Stretch robot in a custom world.
-In this instance, we will spawn Stretch in one of gazebo's world files named *willowgarage.world*.
+In this instance, we will spawn Stretch in gazebo's world files named *willowgarage.world*.

 To preserve the original gazebo.launch file, we will copy the file and rename it to the following.